Kihumba/private-/Phase-C/Android Programming/1 - Android Programming Basics/README.md

 ## Output
 After attaining this skill, and as a demonstration of it, a person should be able to do the following:
-- Write a basic android app to compute celsius to fahrenheit
+- Write a basic android app to compute Celsius to Fahrenheit

 ## Objectives